-A powerful way of doing basic process improvement is to map out a process visually, look for friction and problems, and then remove the friction.
+A powerful method for process improvement is to map out a process visually, look for friction and problems, and improve the process.
 Sounds simple right?

-In other words, staple yourself (metaphorically, not physically!) to a work item and watch it flow (or not) – then address the issues.
+In other words, staple yourself (metaphorically, not physically!) to a work item (or document, customer case, etc) and watch it flow (or not) – then address the issues.

 Read on or watch the video, or both!

 I use the term “staple yourself” as it’s easy to imagine the process of work flowing – and you being stapled to it.
-It’s also easier to talk about “stapling” with people who are turned off by the very words “process improvement”.
+It’s also easier to talk about “stapling” with people who are turned off by the very words “process improvement” or "value mapping" etc.

 Trust me, when I stopped referring to everything as process improvement and started talking about how we were going to visualise and staple and flow work through it, people started resonating.